 Common allowable uses include:

-1. Personal Care Items, toothpaste, deodorant, lotion, shampoo, conditioner, hair products, shaving supplies, denture-care products, eyeglass-cleaning supplies, hearing-aid batteries, replacement reading glasses, and incontinence supplies beyond what the facility provides.
-(Medicaid-covered prescription drugs and Medicaid-covered DME do NOT come from the PNA.)
+1. Personal care items, toothpaste, lotion, shaving supplies, denture-care products, hearing-aid batteries, and incontinence supplies beyond what the facility provides.
+(Medicaid-covered prescription drugs and DME do NOT come from the PNA.)

-5. Social and Family, small gifts to grandchildren and family members (within Medicaid gift-rule limits), birthday cards, holiday cards, photographs and frames, modest contributions to family events, transportation to off-site family gatherings (taxis, paratransit, family-driven outings).
+5. Social and family, small gifts to grandchildren and family (within Medicaid gift-rule limits), photographs and frames, and transportation to off-site family gatherings.

-7. Tobacco and Personal Discretionary, for residents who smoked at admission, cigarettes (where facility policy permits, many Florida facilities are smoke-free; some have designated outdoor smoking areas), e-cigarettes (where permitted), modest beer or wine (where facility permits and physician approves), small personal vices that contribute to quality of life.
+7. Tobacco and personal discretionary, for residents who smoked at admission, cigarettes or e-cigarettes (where facility policy permits) and modest beer or wine (where the facility permits and a physician approves).

-8. Outings and Modest Travel, Florida-specific allowable uses include taxi/rideshare to family events, beach visits (where mobility allows and facility policies permit), family-driven outings to local restaurants, modest gas reimbursement to family members who provide transportation.
+8. Outings and modest travel, taxi/rideshare to family events, family-driven outings to local restaurants, and modest gas reimbursement to family who provide transportation.

 The North Star principle: the PNA is the resident's money for the resident's life.
-The resident decides what brings them dignity and comfort.
-Family members and facility staff should support spending choices, not police them.
+The resident decides what brings them dignity and comfort; family and staff should support spending choices, not police them.

 What It Cannot Be Spent On